Vedadiyan/gql/README.md

 GQL allows you to query up data in large and complex data structures at very high performance.
 The motivation behind writing this library was to use it together with `Protobuf` in order to bring about automatic mapping between `Message` structures and JSON data at runtime.

 # SQL Interpretation
-GQL relies on a modified version of the SQL parser in the Vitess project.
+GQL relies on a modified version of `sqlparser` in the Vitess project.
 It is guaranteed to parse SQL code flawlessly.

 # Usage
 You can use GQL to re-model JSON data structures so that they can be auto mapped to your desired data models.
 For instance, if you are writing a microservice that retrieves data from a third-party API, you can focus on modeling internal data structures while using GQL to re-shape the output of that API to match the internal data model.
 Once this is done, the output of GQL can be automatically mapped to the internal data model.